 It shows how web dependency has the potential to affect our behavioural and emotional wellbeing by exposing us to consequences associated with addiction, including introversion, withdrawal, craving and negative life consequences.

 Do you ever think you feel your phone vibrating or hear it beep, only to check it and find that it was all in your head?
-There is a name for this – phantom vibration syndrome – and it has been suggested that our brains may be becoming rewired to perceive that vibration as an itch, that needs to be scratched.
+There is a name for this – phantom vibration syndrome – and it has been suggested in an article on sciencedirect.com that our brains may be becoming rewired to perceive that vibration as an itch, that needs to be scratched.

 Yep, our social media habits are affecting our nervous system too.